Getting Started

 .

-3. Loading stage
+3. Loading Stage

-- Wait for realtime seconds defined by
+- Wait for the realtime seconds delay specified by

 CoreController.PreLoadingDelay

-. - Get loadables (ICoreLoadable) returned by
+. - Retrieve the loadables (ICoreLoadable) returned by:

 CoreProjectContext.GetLoadables()

-(only during the first loading) andCoreController.GetLoadables()
+(only during the first loading)CoreController.GetLoadables()

 CoreController.OnLoadablesProgressed(LoadablesProgress)